 My current research addresses mainly two fields:

-- In 2014, I received an NWO (Netherlands Organisation for Scientific Research) grant as co-investigator for the project “Hacking Heritage“.
+- I am interested in practices of informal IT (information technology) learning in the form of hacking.
+In 2014, I received an NWO (Netherlands Organisation for Scientific Research) grant as co-investigator for the project “Hacking Heritage“.
 It was led by my UM colleague Karin Wenz.
 Together, we began to explore how hackathons have been and could be used as events for civic innovation and IT learning.
-Initiated by my research for this project and inspired by the fascinating people whom I met during various hackathons, I got interested in the communities which are drawn to these events: hacker- and makerspaces, or more specifically of course: their members.
+You can find an open access article on collaboration and learning at such ‘hacking events’ in the Convergence Journal.
+Inspired by the fascinating people whom I met during various hackathons, I got interested in the communities which are drawn to these events: hacker- and makerspaces, or more specifically of course: their members.
+In February 2018, I was granted a Marie Skłodowska-Curie Individual Fellowship (MCIF) titled “Hacking your way to IT expertise” and I will start the project at University of Sussex later this year.

-- I have also investigated the influence of digital technology on epidemiological surveillance, with particular regards to implications of big data.
+- I have also examined the intersection of digital technology and public health research, with particular regards to implications of ‘big data’.
 For example, I have addressed the ethical challenges emerging from corporate big data projects such as Google Flu Trends.
-The service aimed at predicting influenza intensities based on users’ search queries, but has meanwhile been discontinued – due to technical issues and ethical concerns.
-I have also written on the politics of mapping big data, referring to examples such as Healthmap and Flu Near You.
+And I have written on the politics of mapping big data, referring to examples such as Healthmap and Flu Near You.
+In 2018, I published a book on how big data, especially social media data, are used in public health research and which ethical issues arise in this context.
+I am very glad that I found an excellent open access publisher for this book, Westminster University Press, so you can download The Big Data Agenda: Data Ethics and Critical Data Studies for free.

 I am a big fan of “space hacking” and have a thing for abandoned industrial buildings, such as the former Sphinx factory in Maastricht (see above).
 I am also into climbing – since I live in the Netherlands, mainly indoor climbing (for obvious reasons).
 Occasionally, some related topics might find their way into this blog.